withastro/docs/src/pages/en/guides/deploy/github.md

     This workflow uses the `npm ci` command by default.
 You must include a `package-lock.json` file in your repository for this to work.
 To generate one, run `npm i` in your terminal and commit the resulting lock file.
     :::

-3. (Optionally) Set up a custom domain by adding the following `./public/CNAME` file to your project:

 3. Commit the new workflow file and push it to GitHub.